What To Do When You Feel Some Hard Emotions? Welcome Them.

 I’m now I'm seeing that the more we let our full humanness be something that is seen as normal, the more happy, resilient, and emotionally healthy we all become.

 Do you want to try this whole feeling our feelings thing together, you and me?
-I’d love to hang out and just be ourselves together.
+I’d love to hang out!

 With love and a whole lotta respect,